 Prior to joining BRM, Ben was a partner at an advisory firm in Wellesley, Massachusetts, for six years.
 Before that, he operated his own practice for three years.
 Ben brings with him a deep understanding of financial planning, specifically retirement income and estate planning strategies, as well as advanced tax reduction and investment strategies.

-Ben lives in Boxford, Massachusetts with his wife, daughter and Australian cattle dog.
+Ben lives in Boxford, Massachusetts with his wife, daughter and son.
 He enjoys golf, skiing and guitar.
 He is also an accomplished woodworker and photographer.

 Dan joined Boston Research and Management in 2007.
 While Dan's primary responsibility is equity research and analysis, he is also instrumental in portfolio management, asset allocation and trading operations.